PYGMY SLOW LORIS

-Pygmy slow lorises seem to lead a mostly solitary lifestyle.
+In the wild, pygmy slow lorises seem to lead a mostly solitary lifestyle.
 Males and females do not appear to accompany each other when not breeding and they do not live in groups like many other primates.
-However, the territory of a male may overlap with that of several females.
+Home ranges of males can be large, though sleeping sites and territories are smaller.
+The territory of a male may overlap with that of several females.
 Males rarely share a territory with one another.

 They are one of the few primates that have a venomous bite, produced by mixing their saliva with secretions from their brachial glands.

-Using their super strong grip, they can hang from branches for hours at a time.
+Using their super-strong grip and a special network of blood vessels in their arms and legs, they can hang from branches for hours at a time.

 Critical threats include habitat loss, their use in traditional medicine, and the illegal pet trade.